gchq/Palisade-services/services-manager/README.md

 When testing your new configuration, you may find the config flag useful:
  1. Write a new configuration `application-mynewprofile.yaml`
- 1. See what the services-manager has been given by Spring - `java -jar -Dspring.profiles.active=mynewprofile executable.jar --manager.mode=config` (the Java object representing the configuration should be printed to screen)
+ 1. See what the services-manager has been given by Spring - `java -jar -Dspring.profiles.active=mynewprofile services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=config` (the Java object representing the configuration should be printed to screen)
  1. Need a little more?
-Also add the `debug` profile - `java -jar -Dspring.profiles.active=mynewprofile,debug executable.jar --manager.mode=config`
+Also add the `debug` profile - `java -jar -Dspring.profiles.active=mynewprofile,debug services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=config`